Cedarwood Atlas

 Balancing Oily Skin with Cedarwood Oil

 Atlas Cedarwood Oil, derived from Cedrus atlantica, is a prized skincare ingredient.
-Moreover, it’s known for its ability to balance oily skin and reduce blemishes.
+Cedarwood oil is also known for it’s ability to balance the natural hp for oily skin and reducing blemishes.

 Anti-inflammatory: